RobbeVanReeth/PredatorPrey/README.md

 # PredatorPrey
-Predator Prey Game from the master course at the UA \n Simulates an environment for predator vs prey.
+Predator Prey Game from the master course at the UA, Simulates an environment for predator vs prey.